PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 17:56:42
+Last updated: 2024-04-02 17:57:15
-Random Quote: My friends are my estate. - Emily Dickinson
+Random Quote: No man is free who is not master of himself. - Epictetus